 Cooking is allowed only in kitchen units.
 Limited cooking, using only microwaves is permitted in non- kitchen units.
-Any appliance in which the heating element is exposed are not allowed in non-kitchen style units. ie: crock pots, toasters, coffee makers, grills, etc. Common kitchens are available in Rocky and Aspen Mtn.
-Halls.
+Any appliance in which the heating element is exposed are not allowed in non-kitchen style units. ie: crock pots, toasters, coffee makers, grills, etc. Common kitchens are available in Rocky Mtn.
+Hall.
 If personal items have been left in the commons kitchens for more than one week the College reserves the right to dispose of them.

 Televisions, computers, music players, DVD players, gaming systems, etc. are acceptable but students should keep in mind the limited space and close living quarters and in turn limit the size and amount of their equipment.
 Using such equipment in a way to disturb other residents is not permitted.
 Caution should also be taken not to use excessive wiring in hooking up such systems.
 You should be warned against bringing very expensive items into the residence halls.

 The only power cords, extension cords, surge strips or surge protectors approved in the residence halls must be no longer than 6 feet in length and have a 15 amp breaker.
 For energy reasons, for safety reasons, and for aesthetic reasons, power cords cannot be run from residence halls windows to vehicles.
-However, there are outlets available on the parking lot light poles at Aspen Mountain Hall.

 Once a month, formal, announced inspections of each residence hall room will be conducted.
 At the beginning of each semester and again a few weeks before housing check-out, each campus resident will be given a list of written expectations with regard to the standards of cleanliness which is required by the College.
 A trained resident assistant, who has been specifically assigned to the area, with assistance from another staff person, will be conducting the inspection.
 At that time, any necessary maintenance will be noted and any major concerns handled immediately.
 In the event of a serious disregard of the standards of cleanliness, or vandalism of any room, students may receive any college-imposed sanctions deemed appropriate to the situation by the Dean of Students.
 Any other policy violations will also be noted during the room check and may be cause for disciplinary sanctions.